ibm-cloud-docs/bare-metal/troubleshooting_port_not_configured_SSH.md

 The port is not configured for SSH.
 {: tsCauses}

-* Check that the port number configured for ssh in the _/etc/ssh/sshd_config_ file.
+* Check that the port number is configured for ssh in the _/etc/ssh/sshd_config_ file.

 * Check the port number that is configured for SSH in the _/etc/ssh/sshd_config_ file.
 By default, SSH is configured with port 22.
 However, for security reasons, your administrator might change the port.
 {: tsResolve}